 For each topic listed, there will be a classroom lecture/discussion and a demonstration of related accounting procedures.
-Relevant textbook readings and problems will be assigned to test the student's knowledge, understanding and application of the material.
-Students are encouraged to supplement their studying with Connect.
+Relevant textbook readings and problems will be assigned to test your knowledge, understanding and application of the course material.
+Connect will be used to supplement your course work, complete assignments and aid in preparation for tests and exams.
 Important information, announcements and grades will be posted on Moodle.
-However, grades posted on Moodle are not final, please check the myGPRC account for final term grades.
+The grades posted on Moodle are not final -- check your GPRC Account for your final term grade.